Sylvain Guintoli: 2006

-He was confirmed by the French team Equipe du France GP Scrab also for 2006, with rookie Jules Cluzel as his partner.
+Guintoli was confirmed by the French team Equipe du France GP Scrab also for 2006, with rookie Jules Cluzel as his partner.
 Guintoli finished the year in ninth position, scoring 96 points, with Cluzel 20th.

 Return to MotoGP

 2007

-After having several years in the 250 cc class, he raced in the MotoGP class for the Tech 3 Yamaha team in 2007.
+After having several years in the 250 cc class, Guintoli raced in the MotoGP class for the Tech 3 Yamaha team in 2007.
 He described the opportunity as a "dream come true", but suffered a setback early in testing when he crashed and broke his collarbone, eliminating him from testing for several weeks.
 The Tech 3 team was one of the backmarkers and Guintoli has scored solid lower-order points in 2007, always qualifying in front of his teammate Makoto Tamada and the Kawasakis.
 He shone in damp conditions at Le Mans, briefly leading before falling, but rejoining to finish 10th.
 He finished 4th at the Motegi GP, making this his best MotoGP finish, and Dunlop's best finish on an 800cc bike.
 There were further regular lower-point finishes in 2007.
 He finished the season in sixteenth place, with 50 points, against Tamada's 38.

 2008

-He was officially snapped up by Luis d'Antin, to ride the Ducati Desmocedici in 2008 for Pramac d'Antin, now renamed as Alice Team (replacing Alex Hofmann), on Saturday 15 September.
+Guintoli was officially snapped up by Luis d'Antin, to ride the Ducati Desmocedici in 2008 for Pramac d'Antin, now renamed as Alice Team (replacing Alex Hofmann), on Saturday 15 September.
 Guintoli had an average 2008 finishing 13th in the championship, with his best finish being a 6th in the German Grand Prix.
 At the end of the season Alice Team did not renew Guintoli's contract and with no other seats free he was forced to leave MotoGP to find a ride.